HCL-TECH-SOFTWARE/Domino-rest-api/docs/references/richtextension.md

     mvn clean install
     ```

     Executing the command generates a `keep-richtext-extension-helper-1.0.jar` file in the target directory.
-It will include this JAR file in your local Maven M2 repository, allowing you to use it as a dependency for your richtext extension project.
+It will include this JAR file in your local Maven M2 repository, allowing you to use it as a dependency for your Rich Text extension project.

-## Extend richtext
+## Extend Rich Text

-### Set up richtext extension project
+### Set up Rich Text extension project

-1. Create a new project for the richtext extension by creating a new Maven project using the following command:
+1. Create a new project for the Rich Text extension by creating a new Maven project using the following command:

     ```shell
     mvn archetype:generate -DgroupId=com.example -DartifactId=richtext-extension -DarchetypeArtifactId=maven-archetype-quickstart -DarchetypeVersion=1.4 -DinteractiveMode=false